General

 - An already created Candy Machine.
 Find more info on how to create one here.

 - Basic familiarity with web development and your chosen framework.
-We recommend Next JS for easiest compatability to umi.
+We recommend Next JS for easiest compatibility to umi.

 Required Packages